 The Basebox renovations will be the campaign’s largest single project.
-The Facilities Committee and management are currently meeting monthly to develop the Basebox plans.
+The Facilities Committee and management are currently working closely with Vermont Integrated Architects to develop the Basebox plans.
 The Facilities Committee is a board-chartered committee made up of shareholders with architecture, design, and construction experience.
-Proposed renovations include expansion of overcrowded bathrooms; improving the youth program area; repairing structural problems, including the foundation; better fire safety from installation of an alarm system and additional fire exits; improved traffic flow and gear storage; upgrades of mechanical systems to meet current code requirements and improve energy-efficiency.
+Proposed renovations include expansion of overcrowded bathrooms; improving the youth program area; repairing structural problems, including the foundation; better fire safety from installation of an alarm system and additional fire exits; improved traffic flow and gear storage; upgrades of mechanical systems, and other changes required to meet current code requirements and improve energy-efficiency.
 Construction is currently slated for 2020-21.

 Ski Patrol Building

-The Facilities Committee and Management are also hard at work to finalize plans to renovate the aging Patrol Building.
+The Facilities Committee, Management, and our architects are also hard at work to finalize plans for the aging Patrol Building.
 Current plans call for a simple and functional rebuild of the substandard building.
 Reconfiguration of the space on the existing footprint will result in significantly more usable square footage.
-The rebuild will result in improved patient care and services; updated building systems; structural improvements; additional space for Patrol and Ski School for staff and gear; and a more energy efficient and functional building.
+The rebuild will result in improved patient care and services; new building systems; additional space for the Patrol and Ski School for staff and gear; and a more energy efficient and functional building.
 Construction is currently slated for 2020.